lore/lore/docs/tutorial/README.md

 # Basics

 Welcome to the Lore tutorial.
 This will walk you through the basics of using Lore with a step-by-step guide you can follow along with.
-You can also watch a video of the tutorial below.
+Or, if you'd prefer, you can watch a video version of the tutorial below.

 {% youtube %}https://www.youtube.com/watch?v=xsSnOQynTHs{% endyoutube %}